dfloresca/Mountain-Climber/README.md

 ```

 ## UNSOLVED PROBLEMS:
-[ ] getting 5 monsters to spawn upon capturing the checkpoint flag
+[ ] getting more monsters to spawn upon capturing the checkpoint flag
-[ ] randomizing the monster movement
+[x] randomizing the monster movement

 ## STRETCH GOALS
 [ ] add music
 [ ] animated sprites
+[ ] create a 'predator' class that chases player